WHO ARE WE

 Access to Recovery’s mission is to facilitate access to recovery for those whom suffer from addiction so they may initiate and sustain a pathway of long-term recovery, parallel to fortifying the existing evidence-based solutions in the community.
 We believe that eliminating financial barriers for individuals to connect to a community of recovery will afford them an opportunity to once again become responsible, productive and contributing members of society.

 Our programs change each year as the needs of our communities change.
-This ensures that we fill the gaps in our systems as needed.
-Our governing Board of Directors and Ambassadors have unanimously voted to expand two of our previous initiatives in 2022:
+We look to expand three of our previous initiatives in 2024:

 WHY AND HOW TO HELP